 Internships: In addition, international internships that require the use of another language are arranged on an individual basis in various professional fields, such as business and missions.
-For more information about these opportunities, contact the Department of World Languages and Cultures on the lower level of Chapman Hall or call (205) 726-2742 or (205) 726-2747.
+For more information about these opportunities, contact the Department of World Languages and Cultures at (205) 726-2742 or (205) 726-2747.

 London Programs at Daniel House, Samford's London Study Centre As part of its commitment to internationalization of the curriculum, Samford University provides a special opportunity for students and faculty to live and study in one of the most cosmopolitan and culturally rich cities of the world-London.
 Daniel House, Samford's London Study Centre, serves as home and classroom to students and faculty throughout the year in a variety of academic programs.

-Daniel House is located in the heart of London near Kensington Gardens, the Victoria and Albert Museum, the Museum of Natural History, and Harrod's department store.
-Over 130 years old, the Georgian townhouse serves as the setting for a semester abroad program during fall and spring semesters for students and professors-in-residence from the Birmingham campus.
+Daniel House is located in the heart of London near Kensington Gardens, the Victoria and Albert Museum, the Museum of Natural History, and the former residences of Winston Churchill, T.S.
+Eliot, Alfred Hitchcock, and John Lennon.
+Over 130 years old, the Georgian townhouse serves as the setting for a semester abroad program during fall and spring semesters for students and professors-inresidence from the Birmingham campus.
 In addition to courses taught by the Samford professors in their fields, British professors lecture in offerings that focus on British theatre, history, culture, and life.
 Students may also participate in experiential learning courses to complete their course of study.